 “It takes a lot of courage to release the familiar and seemingly secure, to embrace the new.
 But there is no real security in what is no longer meaningful.
 There is more security in the adventurous and exciting, for in movement there is life, and in change there is power.” – Alan Cohen

-These two quotes perfectly encapsulate my life experience since my own midlife crisis at age 49, just like this great song, “Taking the Long Way!“
+This quote perfectly describes my life experience since my own midlife crisis at age 49, just like this great song, “Taking the Long Way!“

 When I lost my marriage, my job and my career, I finally confronted exactly how miserable I was with my life so far.
 I knew I needed to release my familiar and embrace the new, but did I have that much courage?
 Could I change in that many ways?
 It always helps when you feel like you have completely run out of options!